joseprupi/joseprupi.github.io/docs/_posts/2024-07-08-cosine-similarity-simd-implementation.markdown

 Why?
 Because they are calculated using the BLAS library available in the OS, which means that not even writing C++ SIMD code will make me have a faster implementation than the one Python is using and I will probably have to write my own assembly code with compiler-like tricks to go as fast as Python plus C++ libraries.

-Honestly, even though it might be an unpopular opinion, Python is lightning fast for my purposes and tight deadlines.
+Honestly Python[^1] is lightning fast for my purposes and tight deadlines.

+[^1]: Python here means: "open VS Code and start coding".
+Nothing to do with the specific language implementation, underlying libraries programming languages, interpreters or other satellite topics, just dive into coding as quickly as possible.
+If you think of Python differently, this reading might not apply to you.